-h.
-All testimony shall be under oath.

-i.
-If the inmate elects to plead guilty or waive his/her right to a hearing, no witnesses shall be required.
+- g.
+The Lieutenant and Prison Supervisor shall make determinations of credibility of a witness. - h.
+All testimony shall be under oath. - i.
+If the inmate elects to plead guilty or waive his/her right to a

 11Designee.
 In the event the Lieutenant or Prison Supervisor is involved in the misconduct directly, the Warden will assign another staff member to replace the Lieutenant or Prison Supervisor at the hearing.